Foggy weather expected in Baku

 By Laman Ismayilova

-Cloudy and foggy weather is expected in Baku and Absheron peninsula on December 20.
-Mild southwest wind is expected to intensify in some places.
+Changeable cloudy and rainless weather is expected in Baku and on the Absheron peninsula on December 25.
+Fog will be in some places.
+Southwest wind will blow.

-In Baku, the temperature will be +4-6 °C at night, and +12-14 °C in the daytime, the Ecology and Natural Resources Ministry reported.
+In Baku, the temperature will be 7-9 °C at night, and 14-16 °C in the day, the Ecology and Natural Resources Ministry reported.

-The atmospheric pressure will rise from 766 to 770 mm.
-Relative humidity will reach 70 to 80 percent at night, and 50 to 55 percent in the daytime.
+The atmospheric pressure will be below the norm 756 mm.
+Relative humidity will be 70-75 at night, 50-55 percent in the daytime.

-The weather will be mainly dry in the country's regions.
-However, drizzle is expected in the eastern regions.
-Fog and easterly winds will be also observed.
+The weather will be mainly rainless in the country's regions.
+However, rain and snow are predicted in some north and west regions.
+It will be foggy in some places.
+West wind will intensify.